Public Space Protection Order for Dog Control

 - Direct people to put their dogs on leads if they are causing a nuisance.

-- Issue an on the spot fine to owners whose dogs are off the lead in the following sensitive areas.
+- Issue an on the spot fine to owners whose dogs are off the lead in the following sensitive areas (Click on the text to see a map of restrictions).

 The PSPO also: